plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 The controller takes user input, converts it into the request model defined by the use case interactor and passes this to the same.

-The request object accepted by the controller is also defined by the controller.
+The request object accepted by the controller is defined by the controller.
 We do NOT want the controller to depend on the view or types defined in the framework circle.

 Such request objects are usually simple data transfer objects (DTO).
 Depending on the view technology a